rao10/casswiki_quartz/content/Channeling and channeled material/Polarity.md

 > [!info] Part of the Casswiki article series [[Channeling and channeled material]]

-In [[FOTCM|FotCM]] discourse, this term usually refers to whether one is of service to others or of service to self.
+In [[FOTCM|FOTCM]] discourse, this term usually refers to whether one is of service to others or of service to self.

 Polarization is the process of becoming one or the other.